How Alcohol Impacts Your Sex Life

 Boozy vaginas are dry vaginas

 Have you ever heard of Whiskey Vagina?
-This charming term (popularized by yours truly) refers to when you’ve had too much to drink.
-You start fooling around, and suddenly realize your vagina is not in on this game.
+This charming term (popularised by yours truly) refers to when you’ve had too much to drink.
+You start fooling around, and suddenly realise your vagina is not in on this game.
 Your drunk brain might be saying, “YES!
 I WANT TO GET IT!” but your vagina is not having it.

 Advertisement